aabssmc/Skuishy/readme.md

 This addon is just a random addon I made to support/add random little things I thought would be nice to have in skript that for whatever reason any other GOOD addon doesn't have.
 I am always taking suggestions for syntaxes!
 Either message me on skUnity or join my Discord (I am more active on discord)

+If SkriptLang team wants to use whatever is in my addon, you can.

 <details>
 <summary>bStats</summary>